bahmutov/cypress-slack-example/README.md

 - [Cypress Tips & Tricks Newsletter](https://cypresstips.substack.com/)
 - [my Cypress courses](https://cypress.tips/courses)

-License: MIT - do anything with the code, but don't blame me if it does not work.
+License: MIT - do anything with the code, but don't blame me if it does not work